Skip to main content

 That we can't remember what we ate for lunch yesterday and very little about today's psychological processes.

-That we 'skin others alive' within our interior.
+That we 'skin others alive' in the cave of our own mind.

 That our mind never stops.